JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/02-MTL/32-The-ReaderT-Capability-Design-Pattern.md

 runTest (TestM reader) env = runReader reader env

--- Layer 1 (test: implementations of instances) instance logToScreenTestM :: LogToScreen TestM where log _ = pure unit -- no need to implement this
+-- Layer 1 (test: implementations of instances) instance LogToScreen TestM where log _ = pure unit -- no need to implement this

-instance getUserNameTestM :: GetUserName TestM where getUserName = pure (Name "John") -- general idea.
+instance GetUserName TestM where getUserName = pure (Name "John") -- general idea.
 Don't do this in real code.

 -- Layer 0 (test)